-Activities involving constructing something for shelter etc. can be said to have been around for as long as human beings have.
+Activities involving the construction of shelters etc can be said to have been around for as long as human beings have.

-Historians believe traditional construction as we know it began in Mesopotamia and Ancient Egypt with the pyramids being incredible structures which have withstood the test of time and can be visited today.
+Historians believe traditional construction as we know it began in Mesopotamia and Ancient Egyptian times.
+Structures from these periods have withstood the test of time and can be visited today.

-Move forward several thousand years to the 18th century, iron was first used in construction and brick production was increased – then during the Technological Revolution, inventors improved the manufacturing process and with help from the Bessemer process, America mass produced steel.
-With the availability of cheap steel came projects such as bridges and railroads.
-Steel is a material still widely used in the construction industry today primarily because it is versatile, durable and affordable.
+Moving forward several thousand years to the 18th century, iron was first used in construction and brick production was increased.
+Then during the Technological Revolution, inventors improved the manufacturing process with America mass-producing steel.
+With the availability of cheap steel, came projects such as bridges and railroads.
+Steel is a material still widely used in the construction industry today, primarily because it is versatile, durable and affordable.

-Mass produced glass and steel in the 19th century enabled buildings to be built at height and with aesthetics in mind.
-The 20th century then brought about cranes, elevators and skyscrapers among other seemingly gravity defying innovations.
+Mass-produced glass and steel in the 19th century enabled buildings to be built at height and also with aesthetics in mind.
+The 20th century then brought about cranes, elevators and skyscrapers among other gravity-defying innovations.

-The 21st century has brought about the rise of Offsite Construction, although (in 2016) this contributed 7% to the construction industry, as the benefits of this method continues to grow as does its share of the industry.
+The 21st century has brought about the rise of Offsite Construction, as the benefits of this method continue to grow as does its share of the industry.